gitclone-url/Boot-img-flasher/README.md

 **What is Boot Image Flasher?**

-Boot Image Flasher is a shell script developed to simplify the process of flashing boot images on Android devices, supporting both A/B and legacy (non-A/B) devices.
-Typically, flashing boot images involves using custom recovery or fastboot, which can be complex and time-consuming.
+Boot Image Flasher is a shell script designed to simplify the process of flashing boot images on Android devices, supporting both A/B and legacy (non-A/B) devices. typically, flashing boot images involves using custom recovery or fastboot, which can be complex and time-consuming.
 This script eliminates the need for those methods, offering a straightforward, efficient, and user-friendly solution.

 ### Key Features

 - **Automated and User-Friendly:** Simplifies the boot image flashing process with minimal user intervention.
 - **Broad Device Support:** Compatible with any Android device, including both A/B and legacy (non-A/B) partition styles.
 - **Saves Time and Effort:** Reduces the time and complexity involved in flashing boot images using fastboot or custom recoveries, making it accessible for users with varying levels of technical expertise.
-- **Flexible Usage:** Can be used via Termux or as a Magisk module, providing flexibility based on user preferences.
+- **Flexible Usage:** Can be used via Termux or flashed as a Magisk module, providing flexibility based on user preferences.

 ### Prerequisites